 The school has a commitment to evaluate the outcomes of this Reading for Pleasure statement and continually review practice to ensure all children become lifelong readers.

-Cavalry Primary School’s reading pathway has been created using a mixture of published schemes, centred on Oxford Reading Tree and Rigby Star.
-The pathway extends from Book Band 1 through to Book Band 13, using nationally agreed book bands and colour coding.
+Cavalry Primary School’s reading pathway has been created using a mixture of published schemes, centred on Read Write Inc, Oxford Reading Tree and Rigby Star.
+When children begin to learn to read, books are carefully selected so that they are fully decodable (in other words they contain only the letters and sounds that the children have already been taught in school).
+During Year 2 and Year 3 children move onto wider book bands.
 These give a variety of fiction and non–fiction books to develop children’s reading range.
 Children learn to read at different rates.
 When a child moves from one level to another, a letter is sent home for parents to celebrate the progress made and make suggestions for helping the child at the next level.
 Once they finish the reading scheme, we encourage them to become ‘Accelerated readers’ and choose their own books from our school library.

 On leaving the Reading Pathway, children move to the Accelerated Reader programme.
 They take a computerised assessment (Star Reader) which assesses comprehension and vocabulary.
 This provides a zone of difficulty within which each child can have free choice of books from the school library.
 Books within each zone are marked with a coloured sticker to help the children select books at an appropriate level of difficulty.
 Once the children have read each book, they can then take a computerised quiz to check the understanding and recall of the book.
 As they pass quizzes, the children are motivated by collecting points and working towards certificates.